A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Related Work

 \section{Related Work}

-In this section, we provide a brief review of existing TMOs, with emphasis on DNN-based ones.
-As our method involves fusing a pseudo-multi-exposure image stack, we will also introduce MEF, an alternative approach to HDR rendering.
+In this section, we provide a brief review of existing TMOs, with emphasis on DNN-based methods.
+As the proposed PS-TMO involves fusing a pseudo-multi-exposure image stack, we also review MEF, an alternative approach to HDR image tone mapping.